OpenBookPublishers/cover-trimmer/README.md

 # Description

 cover-trimmer is a tool to trim book cover artworks (PDF) and output front cover images (JPEG).
-At present, the tool is made up of two modules: img and pdf.
+The tool is made up of a single module: `./src/cover_trimmer.py`.
 This can be used as you please.

 The repository offers a thoth wrapper in `./src/tun_thoth.py`, which is able to retrieve info about cover size from thoth and use this data to trim cover to the right size.